 To get latest data, click on Scrape now button.
 This will scrape the data from the other apps and store it in the reporting database.
+Once the data has been updated, the page will automatically refresh.

 1.5.1 Projects